boopathisakthivel/react-seed/README.md

 ### <a id="npm-run-tslint-fix"></a>`npm run tslint:fix`

-Runs eslint on all '.ts' and '.tsx' files within the project, according to what is specified in .tslint.json.\
+Runs tslint on all '.ts' and '.tsx' files within the project, according to what is specified in .tslint.json.\
 Fixes the problems found.

 ### <a id="npm-run-tslint-log"></a>`npm run tslint:log`

-Runs eslint on all '.ts' and '.tsx' files within the project, according to what is specified in .tslint.json.\
+Runs tslint on all '.ts' and '.tsx' files within the project, according to what is specified in .tslint.json.\
 Logs the results.

 ### <a id="npm-run-type-check"></a>`npm run type-check`

-Runs scc on all '.ts' and '.tsx' files within the project, according to what is specified in .tsconfig.json.\
+Runs TypeScript type-checking on all '.ts' and '.tsx' files within the project, according to what is specified in .tsconfig.json.\
 Logs the results.